andrewkember/dev.kemli/content/posts/2021-05-gmail-cleanup.md

 title: "GMail Cleanup"
 date: 2021-05-16T19:00:00Z
 draft: false
+summary: |
+  Gmail has four tabs of email: Inbox, Social, Promotions and Updates.
+I've trained Gmail to put important messages in the Inbox, but Promotions and Updates are streams of ephemeral information that I don't want to maintain.
+I glance at new messages there, and read what I want.

+  I'm writing a Google Apps Script to regularly archive those email streams.

 ---

 Gmail has four tabs of email: Inbox, Social, Promotions and Updates.
 I've trained Gmail to put important messages in the Inbox, but Promotions and Updates are streams of ephemeral information that I don't want to maintain.
 I glance at new messages there, and read what I want.